 In the worksheet illustrated below, I’ve gone ahead and added a few more LaTeX objects to the column Long Names:

-When a multi-axis, multi-plot graph is created from these columns, it can be seen that Origin will intelligently picks up on the escape notations used in the column long names and uses them to render the Axis Titles as LaTeX objects:
+When a multi-axis, multi-plot graph is created from these columns, it can be seen that Origin will intelligently pick up on the escape notations used in the column long names and uses them to render the Axis Titles as LaTeX objects:

 Alternatively, LaTex objects can be added to axis titles directly in the graph in one of two ways.
 First the new Object Properties dialog can be opened for the axis title and LaTeX markup can be entered directly using the escape sequence.
 For example: